shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

        \braket{a^♯ | ∂_l} & \braket{b^♯ | ∂_l} \\
    \end{vmatrix}

-With this, we have determined the surface of any arbitrary vector onto the basis surfaces.
-We can replace vectors :math:`a^♯` and :math:`b^♯` with any of the basis vectors :math:`∂_x`, :math:`∂_y`, or :math:`∂_z`.
-We now have a technique to determine the inner product of all 2-forms:
+With this, we can determine the surface of any arbitrary bivector compared to the basis bivectors.
+In particular We can replace vectors :math:`a^♯` and :math:`b^♯` with any of the basis vectors :math:`∂_x`, :math:`∂_y`, or :math:`∂_z`.
+We now have a technique to determine the inner product of basis
+bivectors:

 .. math::